TheoBounac/SUMMER-SCHOOL-RL/doc/training_instruction.md

 ---

-You can try to launch the training script which is incompleted (students will complete it during the summer shcoool) Start training:
+You can try to launch the training script, which is incompleted (students will complete it during the summer shcoool)

+Start training:

 ```bash